 9. Set up the Room with Dietary Restrictions in Mind

 Lastly, keep in mind the actual setup of the room where you’re serving the food.
 Set the scene so everyone knows exactly where to get what they need without breaking workflow.
 Create quick, simple labels that describe the ingredients in each dish prior to the meeting to alert everyone of the dietary differences.
 Use different platters or tables to hold the vegan and vegetarian dishes or to keep the peanut-free and gluten-free items separate.
 Your flexibility here will depend on the space, but it will go along way to help people find their own foods.

-As an office admin, your job is complicated enough.
+Chances are, ordering food at work isn’t your only job.
 You shouldn’t have to spend hours trying to place food orders to accommodate all of the dietary preferences in your office.
 Following these tips will help you streamline the process.
 That way everyone can get what they want every time — especially you.